• Skip to primary navigation

 An Influencer Marketing Hub study shows that:

-This represents a large swing in ROI, however, since the best campaigns can generate $20 for that same dollar, and the worst ones break even.
+This represents a large swing in ROI, however, since the best campaigns can generate $20 for that same dollar, and the worst ones break even or even lost you money when not executed correctly.
 It’s fair to say that proper planning of the campaign is essential to its success.

-Regardless of the difficulty in calculating an exact ROI figure, marketers generally agree that this modality performs well, which is why
+Regardless of how you measure ROI, marketers generally agree that this modality performs well, which is why

 89% of marketers say that influencer marketing achieves an ROI at least as good as other methods.